Generic combinatorial rigidity of periodic frameworks: -colored graphs

 \subsection{Proof strategy for Lemmas \ref{lemma:222matroid} and \ref{lemma:222decomp}}

 We will study the function

-where $n$, $m$ and $c$ have their usual meaning of the number of vertices, edges, and connected components.
-If we could prove directly that $g$ is submodular, then \lemref{222matroid} would be straightforward from \propref{edmonds}, and, after characterizing $(1,1,k)$-graphs, \lemref{222decomp} would follow from \propref{edmonds2}.

-However, this seems to be difficult to do (or at least involve a lot of case analysis), so we instead work in the opposite direction.
-We study the function $f(G,\bgamma) = \frac{1}{2}g(G,\bgamma)$ and prove directly that it satisfies the hypotheses of \propref{edmonds}, and that the bases of the generated matroid for $\Z^2$-rank $k$ are, in fact, $(1,1,k)$-graphs.
-We can then infer that $g$ satisfies the hypotheses of \propref{edmonds}, from which \lemref{222matroid} and \lemref{222decomp} are again immediate.
+where $n$, $c$ and $k$ have their usual meaning of the number of vertices, connected components, and the $\Z^2$-rank.
+To show $g$ is submodular, we study the function $f = \frac{1}{2}g$, which turns out to be the rank function of a matroid.
+We then infer that that $g$ satisfies the hypotheses of \propref{edmonds}, from which \lemref{222matroid} and \lemref{222decomp} are immediate.
 We carry out this strategy in Sections \ref{section:11k} and \ref{section:22k}.

 Before moving on with the proof, we want to point out a subtlety in the transition from $(2,2,2)$-graphs to the union of two $(1,1,2)$-graphs.
 The definition of $(2,2,2)$-graphs makes clear that they have $\Z^2$-rank $2$.
 However, \lemref{222decomp} says more: in fact, any $(2,2,2)$-graph decomposes into two \emph{disjoint}, connected, spanning subgraphs that each have $\Z^2$-rank $2$ in isolation.